digital-asset/daml/CONTRIBUTING.md

     ./unreleased.sh main..

+## Merging a PR

+All the commits from a PR are squashed into a single commit when merging into `main` branch.
+When merging your PR please take care to edit the final commit message to ensure it is a coherent single message rather than an incidental concatenation of messages from all the commits.

 ## Writing a good changelog entry

 Writing good changelog entries is **important**: as a developer, it gives visibility on your contribution; as a user, it makes clear what is new, what's changed, and how to deal with them, making the product more accessible and your work more meaningful.